Zeno Clash 2

 Zeno Clash 2 (stylized as Zeno Clash II) is a first-person action role-playing and beat 'em up video game developed by ACE Team as the follow-up to 2009's Zeno Clash.
-It was published by Atlus for Microsoft Windows, PlayStation 3 and Xbox 360 in 2013.
+It was published by Atlus for Microsoft Windows, PlayStation 3, and Xbox 360 in 2013.
 The game is a direct sequel and features the same characters and setting as the first.
 It continues the story of Ghat, Rimat, and Father-Mother.

 Plot

 The game begins with the first game's protagonist, Ghat, meeting with his antagonistic sister Rimat in a bar.
-Since the events of the last game, the Northern Golem has established the rule of law in the previously lawless city of Halstedom.
-After law was established the Golem promptly arrested Ghat and Rimat's single parent, the creature named Father-Mother, for the crime of serial kidnapping.
+Since the events of the last game Kax-Teh, known as the Northern Golem, has established the rule of law in the previously lawless city of Halstedom by using his power to create links between himself and all citizens of Halstedom, causing them to feel any pain he does.
+After law was established the Kax-Teh promptly arrested Ghat and Rimat's single parent, the creature named Father-Mother, for the crime of serial kidnapping.
+The two agree to work together to break Father-Mother out of prison, but upon doing so they're chased by an angry mob and forced out of Halstedom.
+Kax-Teh gives them a chance to have a real trial, and Ghat and Rimat decide to find all of their brothers and sisters to prepare for it.
+Father-Mother is forced to wait in a cave while the two gather the family.

-While Rimat is furious and wants revenge against the Golem for the arrest of Father-Mother, Ghat is a true anarchist and has come to hate the Golem for taking away Halstedom's freedom and wants to kill him to restore it.
-Regardless of their different motives, this shared anger at the Northern Golem leads them to set aside their differences.
-Together they enter the newly built prison and free Father-Mother.
-But by doing so, they end up in the middle of a conflict between the authoritarian Northern Golem and the laissez faire but cruel Southern Golem.
-To free their city from the tyranny of the seemingly invincible Northern Golem, they must journey through all of Zenozoik to find a method capable of killing their near immortal overlord, even if it means playing right into the Southern Golem's plans.
-Along the way, Ghat and Rimat will discover the secret past of their mysterious planet.
+While gathering their siblings, the two are trapped by an energy field.
+However, a mysterious figure gives them a device that allows them to escape, saying he will see them later.
+Ghat and Rimat are able to get to the beach and meet with Deadra and Henae, the latter of who was able to find her biological father Adrence, and are currently trying to set up a town of their own.
+They agree to give Ghat and Rimat a boat so they can travel across the sea to find Samoro-Teh, the Western Golem, and hopefully a way to kill Kax-Teh.
+When they get there Samoro-Teh attacks them, but the two are able to kill him, getting new tools and learning that the Golems aren't immortal like they previously thought.